guettli/python-custom-strings/README.md

 __h__ = (mark_safe, conditional_escape)
 ```

-(This is just a first idea.
-I guess there are better ways to define both methods)
+This is just a first idea.
+I guess there are better ways to define both methods.
+Please speak up if you
+have a better idea.

 The letter `h` is just an example.
 The developer should be able to choose his prefered
 character.
 Replacing the already used letteres like `r`, `b`, `u` is not possible and